gwenjo/FancyDayDesign/README.md

 - As a user I want to be able to view the product individually, so I can identify product image, price, description and product rating.

 When opening the product page. you see the products on a desktop page in rows of 4.
 If you click on the image, the page will open and you will see the product in a larger size.
-If you want this product you can easily indicate that by adding it to the shopping cart
+If you want this product you can easily indicate that by adding it to the shopping bag.

 <img src="readme-docs/testing/product-individually.jpg" width="60%" height="60%">